emca-it/OP5-Log-Analytics-2.x/03-00-00-Discovery/03-04-00-Saving_and_deleting_queries.md

 Saving and deleting queries
 ---------------------------

-When the query is ready, you can save it so that you can use it in the future.
+Saving queries enables you to reload and use them in the future.
 To do this, click on the icon
 ![](/./media/media/image16.png) to the right on the query bar.
 This will bring up a window in which we give the query a name and then click the button